PoisotLab/MS_network_els/els_networks.md

 its establishment eased through facilitation.
 It then becomes necessary to account for interactions when studying the dynamic a population, community stability or ecosystem functioning.
-But the effect of interactions on populations dynamics is not always the straightforward, both in terms of directionality and intensity, as it exists different types of interactions and multiple factors influence their probability and strength.
+But the effect of interactions on populations dynamics is not always straightforward, both in terms of directionality and intensity, as there is different types of interactions and multiple factors influence their probability of occurrence and strength.
 Since the seminal work of @may72wlc, the analysis of these effects has been a prolific field of ecology, feeding in particular the famous "complexity-stability debate" (see @alle15sra for an overview).
 Including interactions in population dynamics